-- Supporting the use of telephonic hearings where available and working with domestic violence advocates in court and local child support offices.
-In several Texas IVD courts, DV legal advocates are either in court or "on call" and parents are offered their services prior to hearings. - Providing training to staff in domestic violence programs about child support services and how DV advocates can help victims navigate and safety plan for participation in child support services.
+- Recognizing many victims will use public assistance programs (TANF, SNAP, Medicaid, Child Care) and that they will frequently not understand the need for disclosure nor be given adequate opportunity to disclose safety concerns prior to a referral for child support cooperation.
+New Mexico, Michigan, and Texas all work with their public assistance agencies to increase education to parents during the eligibility process and provide multiple opportunities for good cause reviews after a referral is made to child support. - Creating procedures that permit victims to delay or modify enforcement actions or stop support services if they feel threatened or fearful of domestic violence.
+Vermont uses a "yellow light" case management tool for staff to use when offering victims a menu of safety modifications available - these include address non-disclosure, separate waiting and negotiation areas, telephonic hearings, accompaniment by DV advocates, and case closure - Supporting the use of telephonic hearings where available and working with domestic violence advocates in court and in local child support offices.
+In several Texas IVD courts, DV legal advocates are either in court or "on call" and parents are offered their services prior to hearings. - Providing training to staff in domestic violence programs about child support services and how DV advocates can help victims navigate and have a safety plan for participation in child support services.
 Arizona, Texas, and Wyoming all provide "Child Support 101 for DV Advocates" to staff in state and local DV programs.
-San Bernardino County child support staff regularly conduct Q and A sessions with survivors groups in their jurisdiction.
+San Bernardino County child support staff regularly conduct Q and A sessions with survivor groups in their jurisdiction.

 Developing a "DV smart" child support program requires the ongoing attention and support of program leadership and engagement of domestic violence experts to guide integration of model practices into each jurisdiction's (state, county, tribal) unique setting.
-Because domestic violence intersects with the Program's core operations, it's not an issue that can be addressed with one time actions or projects, but rather must be part of the Program's continued commitment to ensure children are able to receive the financial and emotional support needed to thrive.
+Because domestic violence intersects with the Program's core operations, it's not an issue that can be addressed with one-time actions or projects, but rather must be part of the Program's continued commitment to ensure children are able to receive the financial and emotional support needed to thrive without sacrificing safety.